SAP-samples/teched2023-XP185v/exercises/ex3/README.md

 ## Summary

-In this exercise you have configured the **SAP Audit Log Viewer service** to see the audit relevant log entries.
+In this exercise you have configured the **Audit Log Viewer Service** to see the audit relevant log entries.
 In addition, you have seen how to download the audit.log files before the retention period ends.

 Continue to - [Exercise 4 - Managing administrative authorizations in SAP Cloud Identity Services ](../ex4/README.md)